Pea Protein Pros11.28.2019

 Two Islands Pea Protein is suitable for both men and women alike.
 Although men and women have different daily protein needs, our high dose protein serve makes it easy to get just the right amount.

-Either taken post-workout to assist with muscle repair and building, with breakfast to stabilise your blood sugar and keep you feeling full, or baked into a delicious afternoon snack to curb the cravings, our pea-protein can be taken at any time of the day, with any food.
+Either taken post-workout to assist with muscle repair and building, or baked into a delicious afternoon snack to curb the cravings, our pea-protein can be taken at any time of the day, with any food.
 Protein has a myriad of health benefits and is essential for all systems and structures of the body, making it the ideal dietary supplement.